 We have built error-proofing into each and every single tool in our lineup.
 We have systematically approached this with:

 Error Proofing By Design - We design our tools to reduce or eliminate the human influence in the torque application and torque testing process.

 Error Proofing By Behavior Modification - We firmly believe that people want to do a good job at their craft.
 Our tools help provide behavior modification much like a manager or coach would provide.

 Error Proofing By Guidance - All assemblies require some type of operator guidance.
-Some is simple while some is complex.
+Some are simple while some are complex.
 It is simple feedback letting an operator know that the fastener is not compliant.
 Or guidance can come in the form of ensuring that the right tool for the job is selected, used properly, and returned to the appropriate place in the tool tray.